 But like any social change, this one was destined to move forward in stops and starts – and its biggest “stop” was the violence and oppression committed against the Vestal order not by the polytheistic establishment, but by the first Christian emperors whose androcentric and monotheistic religion demanded the total destruction of a socio-religious order that elevated the status of women.

 This article is by no means an exhaustive look at the Vestal order.
 I’ve been studying the Vestals for decades, and it takes volumes to cover this order in a comprehensive way.
 My goal here is merely to make us re-think the knee-jerk assumptions we make when we look at Vestal practices and punishments.

-I’ve always believed that the Vestal order was an early vehicle for feminism and were it not for the intolerance of early Christians who found themselves in positions of power, I suspect it would have expanded its influence and relevance to advance the status of women in the ancient world.
+I’ve always believed that the Vestal order was an early vehicle for feminism and were it not for the intolerance and agenda of early Christians who found themselves in positions of power, I suspect it would have expanded its influence and relevance to advance the status of women in the ancient world.
 This would have happened slowly and imperfectly, but I suspect not as slowly and imperfectly as it did (or has yet to do) in a world dominated by aggressive androcentric monotheism.